AlbanMontaigu/boot2docker-vagrant-template/README.md

 ### Where are the box extension files ?

-Extension files are located ++in your boot2docker environement++, more precisely in the boot2docker system files and ++not in your project files++.
+Extension files are located **in your boot2docker environement**, more precisely in the boot2docker system files and **not in your project files**.

 There is a special directory where the extension is downloaded: ```BOOT2DOCKER_EXTENSION_DIR="/var/lib/boot2docker/extension"```